UtrechtUniversity/dataprivacyhandbook/CONTRIBUTING.md

 ## First things first
 Before you contribute, the following points are important to take into accoutn:
 1. Please read through our [Code of Conduct](https://github.com/UtrechtUniversity/dataprivacyhandbook/blob/main/CODE_OF_CONDUCT.md) and make sure you familiarize yourself with its contents.
-We expect everyone in our community, including our contributors, to comply with the terms specified there.
+We expect all of our contributors to comply with the terms specified there.
 2. At the moment, all contributions go through our GitHub repository, https://github.com/UtrechtUniversity/dataprivacyhandbook/.
 So, in order for you to be able to contribute, you first have to [create a GitHub account](https://github.com/join).
+Additionally, if you want to be able to work locally, you should have `git` installed or a user interface (e.g., Rstudio, GitKraken, etc.) that can work with git.
 3. Throughout this project, we write in Markdown.
 This is a way of formatting text to add, for example, numbering, headers, bold text, hyperlinks, etc. to plain text.
 See [this link](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for some basic syntax to get you started.

 ## Using Issues to contribute practical ideas or bug reports